keepthrifty/keepthrifty.github.io/_posts/2016/2016-11-27-staying-thankful-spend-happy-world.md

 The grilled cheese even had deli turkey on it for the family members that were up for it.

 ![Fancy grilled cheese sandwiches...mmm...]({{ site.url}}/assets/img/posts/2016-11-27-staying-thankful-spend-happy-world/fancy-grilled-cheese.jpg)
-<div class="image-caption">Fancy grilled cheese sandwiches on homemade french bread with provolone, parmesan, pasta sauce and deli turkey</div>
+<div class="caption">Fancy grilled cheese sandwiches on homemade french bread with provolone, parmesan, pasta sauce and deli turkey</div>

 ## Thankful for Enough